attrill20/FPLFixtureCalendar/README.md

 #### Player Searcher Page

-- Display the top 5 current point-scoring players across the top of the player searcher page ( move to homepage?)
+- Display the top 5 current point-scoring players across the top of the player comparison page ( move to homepage?)
     - show different top 5s below the searcher
 - Add ranking of players to this page
 - Allow selection of different players with the exact same web_name